 - 552 – The message was not sent because the recipient mailbox does not have adequate storage.

 - 553 – The command was aborted because the mailbox name does not exist.

 - 554 – The transaction failed.
 No further details are given

-Typically, SMTP error codes will be followed with three more digits, the SMTP enhanced status code, that provides more detail on what caused the failure.
-For example, in practice, an error code might look like this:
+Typically, SMTP error codes will also be followed with three more digits.
+This is called the SMTP enhanced status code and it provides more detail on what caused the failure.
+For example, in practice, an enhanced SMTP error code might look like this:

 501 5.7.0 – Authentication failed.
 Username or password is invalid.

 It seems pretty easy, right?
 Just look up the SMTP error code and diagnose the problem yourself.
 Unfortunately, figuring out what an error code actually means can be particularly difficult.